Welcome!

 Why Use Body Pressure Points

-These points are considered extremely sensitive and are thought to help relieve pain, promote balance, and encourage overall health.
+These points are considered highly sensitive and are believed to influence your energy flow, support emotional balance, ease pain, and promote overall well-being.

 How to Use Body Pressure Points